ebosas/microservices/README.md

 ## Local use

-To run the example, clone the Github repository and start the services using Docker Compose.
-Once Docker finishes downloading and building images, the front end is accessible by visiting `localhost:8080`.
+To run the example locally, clone the Github repository and start the services using Docker Compose.
+Once Docker finishes downloading and building the images, the front end is accessible by visiting `localhost:8080`.

 ```bash
 git clone https://github.com/ebosas/microservices